 Chapter 6 — Litigating the Legal Malpractice Case

-Thomas P. McGarry, Hinshaw & Culbertson LLP, and Robert A. Chapman, Chapman Spingola LLP, Chicago
+Thomas P. McGarry, Hinshaw & Culbertson LLP, and John M. Owen, Chapman Spingola, LLP, Chicago

 Chapter 7 — Breach of Fiduciary Duty